 466. As an intended or a reasonably foreseeable result of these actions of Defendants, STUART has been reasonably fearful, intimidated, frightened, deceived, and thereby under duress and undue influence to exercise his rights to bring this Action sufficient to equitably extend or toll the running of any statute of limitations on all Claims.
 Ateeq v.
 Najor, 15 Cal.
 App.
 4th 1351, 1356, 19 Cal.
 Rptr.
 2d 320, 323 (1993); Lauter v.
 Anoufrieva, 642 F. Supp.
 2d 1060, 1101 (C.D.
 Cal.
 2009).

 Sadly, the San Diego City Attorney’s Office refuses to police itself, and refuses to reign in prosecutors such as Emily Garson,” says Stuart.
 “We sued them in federal court, and they hid behind the doctrine of “absolute judicial immunity” which they believe allows them to essentially commit murder without consequence.
 That is legally wrong and simply evil.
 If they won’t keep their own house obedient to law, then it’s time for San Diegans to clean that house for them.
 Therefore we’re calling for every San Diegan to take action against every City Attorney prosecutor.
 Violence is illegal, so we can’t advocate that, though it certainly is justified.
 If you’re on a jury, carefully consider the credibility of the City Attorney prosecutor.
-They lie like crazy, manufacture evidence, intimidate witnesses, and facilitate false testimony.
-It’s a disgraceful abomination–a mockery of law and order–acted out by those who should be held to the highest standards of obedience to principle,” says Stuart.
+They lie, manufacture evidence, manipulate and intimidate witnesses, and facilitate false testimony.
+It’s a disgraceful abomination–a mockery of law and order–acted out by those who are duty-bound to the highest standards of obedience to principle and law,” says Stuart.

-We say the City Attorney’s prosecution unit is infested with arrogant outlaws, and in depriving struggling families of the fair protection of the law, The City Attorney prosecutors have forfeited legal protections for themselves.
-They refuse to assure justice in our communities, and instead inflict extremely harmful injustice on struggling families–who they have targeted as enemies.
+We say the City Attorney’s prosecution unit is infested with arrogant outlaws, and in depriving struggling families of the fair protection of the law, City Attorney prosecutors have forfeited legal protections for themselves.
+They refuse to assure justice in our communities, thereby endangering those who deserve the protection of the law.
+Instead of enforcing law, they inflict extremely harmful injustice on struggling families–who they have targeted as enemies.
 That heinous behavior deserves the most severe of consequences–we’re not suggesting to bury these biased miscreant prosecutors alive, but we as families would celebrate any San Diegan who takes justice out of the hands of the unjust, and enforces a law that the City Attorney refuses to obey,” says Stuart.